cd download-directory/OracleDeveloperStudio12.6-solaris-sparc-pkg

 # cd download-directory/OracleDeveloperStudio12.6-linux-x86-rpm

-The installer analyzes the system to ensure the Java version is correct.
-If the Java version found on your path is not Java version 1.8.0_60 or newer, you see a warning but the installer might still be able to work.
-However, you must have Java version 1.8.0_60 or newer to use the Java-based tools such as the IDE and Performance Analyzer.
-If you are on a 64-bit system, you must use a 64-bit Java for the installer to work correctly.
+The installer also analyzes the system to ensure the Java version is correct.
+If the Java version found on your path is not Java version 1.8.0_60 or newer you see a warning because you must have Java version 1.8.0_60 or newer to use the Java-based tools such as the IDE and Performance Analyzer.
+If you are on a 64-bit system, you just use a 64-bit Java for the installer to run correctly.
+The installation is complete even if you get the Java warning.

 See Installing the Required Oracle Solaris 10 Patches for information about installing patches.